Service Management, Supply Chain Management - Master of Science programme

 The rapid development in supply chain management, including global challenges and new ways of organising supply chains and conducting business, require more qualified staff.
 You will get a profound understanding of the specific conditions of supply chain management, with a service focus.
-You will study and analyse phenomena and situations such as service management in supply chain management contexts, transports and logistics management, organisational theory, theory of science as well as qualitative and quantitative methods.
+You will study and analyse phenomena and situations such as managing supply chains, strategic and operational issues within supply chain management, service logistics and management of intermodal transport systems.Course details